manifold-systems/manifold/docs/docs.md

 * Static mode automatically supports **incremental compilation** and **hotswap debugging** of modified resources in IntelliJ

+> Note, you can use `@Precompile` to instruct the Java compiler to compile a set of specified types regardless of whether or not you use them directly in your code e.g., if your code is an API.
+See [Using @Precompile](#using-@precompile)

 ### Working with IntelliJ

 Manifold is best experienced using [IntelliJ IDEA](https://www.jetbrains.com/idea/download).